jnyfah/jnyfah.github.io/_posts/casting.md

    - Explicit Conversion

 __Implicit Conversion__ : is automatically done by the compiler without any trigger from the user.
 It generally takes place when in an expression more than one data type is present.
-First of you have to understand that there is something called ranking between type, oh yea all types arent equal
+First of you have to understand that there is something called ranking between type, oh yea all types aren't equal
 ```markdown
  long double > double > float > long > int > short > char
 ```